Free Online Tool

 Enter a target

-Provide a public IP address, IPv6 address, or hostname and the TCP port you want to check.
+Provide a public IP address, IPv6 address, or hostname and the port you want to check.

 02

-Port Checker sends a TCP connection attempt from a cloud probe, similar to how a remote client would reach your service.
+Port Checker sends TCP and UDP probes from an external network, similar to how remote clients would reach your service.

 03